ThatOneBepis/Infinitodustry-legacy/README.md

 People who know scripting, i would like to help me implement a l o t o f s t u f f

+ And no, i neither have time nor the nerves to study scripting all day

 CHANGELOG

  -Arc MK2, internally called "Edison"